kermitt2/grobid/Readme.md

 [![JProfiler](doc/img/jprofiler_medium.png)](http://www.ej-technologies.com/products/jprofiler/overview.html)

-## Reference
+## How to cite

-For citing this work, please refer to the present GitHub project, together with the [Software Heritage](https://www.softwareheritage.org/) project-level permanent identifier.
+If you want to this work, please refer to the present GitHub project, together with the [Software Heritage](https://www.softwareheritage.org/) project-level permanent identifier.
 For example, with BibTeX:

 ```bibtex
 @misc{GROBID,